On behalf of The Law Office of Gustavo E. Frances, P.A.

 One of the most difficult stages of any divorce proceedings is surviving a divorce mediation conversation with your spouse.
 Sure, not all spouses seeking divorce hate each other’s guts, but the vast majority of divorcing couples do.
 They just cannot stand one another.

 You have probably heard stories of people turning their divorce mediations into complete chaos full of insults, disparaging comments, verbal and even physical attacks.
-“If you fail to keep it together and maintain composure, you and your spouse may end up spending hours of pointing the finger of blame during a divorce meditation,” warns our Fort Lauderdale divorce attorney from the Law Office of Gustavo E. Frances, P.A.
+“If you fail to keep it together and maintain composure, you and your spouse may end up spending hours of pointing the finger of blame during a divorce meditation,” warns our divorce attorney in Fort Lauderdale from The Law Office of Gustavo E. Frances, P.A.
 “And that is NOT the purpose of mediation.”

 To make the divorce mediation process work and obtain a divorce decree as soon as possible, you must keep a divorce mediation conversation with your spouse civil.
 It may be difficult to keep calm and be polite to someone who, for whatever reason, ruined your marriage, but you need to do whatever it takes to make mediation work.

 Our experienced divorce lawyer in Fort Lauderdale explains that mediation keeps you out of court and allows you to reach an agreement with your spouse without having to spend thousands of dollars on trial and attorney fees.
 In addition to that, medication gives you more control over the outcome of your divorce, and you will not have to wait months or even years to put an end to your marriage.